awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

 SSRS uses the HTTPS SSL protocol for its connections\.
 To work with this protocol, import an SSL certificate into the Microsoft Windows operating system on your client computer\.

-For more information on SSL certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.
-For more information about using SSL with SQL Server, see [Using SSL with a Microsoft SQL Server DB Instance](SQLServer.Concepts.General.SSL.Using.md)\.
+For more information on SSL certificates, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.
+For more information about using SSL with SQL Server, see [Using SSL with a Microsoft SQL Server DB instance](SQLServer.Concepts.General.SSL.Using.md)\.

-### Granting Access to Domain Users<a name="SSRS.Access.Grant"></a>
+### Granting access to domain users<a name="SSRS.Access.Grant"></a>

 In a new SSRS activation, there are no role assignments in SSRS\.
 To give a domain user or user group access to the web portal, RDS provides a stored procedure\.